Yiu-dororong/case-study-practice-1/README.md

 And by a pie chart, we see that higher intensity does not mean making up fewer proportion.
 ```
+## Need to use one of the function in scales
 library('scales')

+## Preparation for graphing
 distance_intensity <- data_frame(
 distance_intensity_type = c("LightActive", "ModeratelyActive", "VeryActive"),
 all_respondants_distance_by_intensity = c(sum(MasterList$TotalLightActiveDistance), sum(MasterList$TotalModeratelyActiveDistance), sum(MasterList$TotalVeryActiveDistance)),